andypiper/fw-lid-fprint-daemon/README.md

 # fw-lid-fprint-daemon

-A lightweight, always-on systemd daemon for Framework 13 laptops running Fedora.
+A lightweight, always-on systemd daemon for [Framework 13](https://frame.work) laptops.
 Every 15 seconds, it checks whether your lid is open or closed and if any external displays are connected.
 When docked with the lid closed, it automatically disables fingerprint authentication (`fprintd`) and falls back to password login; when you open the lid, it re-enables fingerprint authentication.

 ---

 ## Problem

-On Framework 13 machines under Fedora, the system often asks for a fingerprint when the lid is closed and docked, but the scanner is not accessible with the lid down.
+On Framework 13 machines under [Fedora](https://fedoraproject.org/), the system often asks for a fingerprint when the lid is closed and docked, but the scanner is not accessible with the lid down.
 In GNOME, there’s no built-in fallback, so users must reopen the lid or cancel commands.
 This daemon solves that by toggling `fprintd` off when closed and docked (forcing a password prompt) and turning it back on when the lid opens.

 ## Design

-This daemon avoids using the legacy ACPI daemon (acpid) because on Fedora, systemd-logind intercepts lid events directly, preventing acpid from reliably firing scripts.
+This daemon avoids using the legacy ACPI daemon (acpid) because on Fedora, systemd-logind intercepts lid events directly, preventing acpid from firing scripts.
 We are not using inotify on /proc/acpi/button/lid/LID0/state because that file does not emit filesystem change events under the virtual /proc filesystem.
 Instead, we use a simple, polling-based systemd daemon that checks lid state and display connections every 15 seconds, ensuring consistent behavior across suspends and hardware configurations.

 ---